-In addition, our goal is to stimulate life and mathematical scientists from around the United States and overseas to apply mathematical inquiry to the study of growth and development.
+The Center also provides activities and programming to stimulate life and mathematical scientists from around the nation and the globe to apply mathematical inquiry to the study of growth and development.
 This involves interdisciplinary training of the next generation of scientists, providing research and training opportunities for established scientists eager to enrich their research programs, and fostering new collaborations across traditional disciplines.
 The Center seeks to build and sustain a culture of interdisciplinary, collaborative team science.

 An NSF-Simons Research Center for Mathematics of Complex Biological Systems (MathBioSys)